How to teach reading skills

 - After watching the video, students work in groups to agree on their answers.

-While-reading activities are activities that help students focus on text features and its comprehension.
+While-reading activities are activities that help students focus on text features and comprehension.
 In addition to guiding students towards a better understanding of the text, these activities aim at:

 - Connecting students prior knowledge with the content of the reading,